shengyenlin/Introduction-of-information-retrieval-and-text-mining-Fall-2020/README.md

 ## Homework assignments
 - HW1: Extract terms from a document with tokenization, lowercasing, stemming, stopword removal
-- HW2: Convert a set of documents into tf-idf vectors.
+- HW2: Convert a set of documents into tf-idf vectors
-- HW3
+- HW3: Multinomial naive bayes classifier, feature selection with chi-square method
-- HW4
+- HW4: Hierarchical agglomerative clustering, speed up HAC with heap data structure

 You could find more details in the directory of each homework.